Climate and Average Weather Year Round in Callao Peru

 Based on the tourism score, the best times of year to visit Callao for warm-weather activities are from early April to late September and from mid to late November.

-The warm season lasts for 3.0 months, from January 3 to April 4, with an average daily high temperature above 77°F. The hottest day of the year is February 20, with an average high of 80°F and low of 70°F.
+The warm season lasts for 3.0 months, from January 3 to April 4, with an average daily high temperature above 77°F. The hottest month of the year in Callao is February, with an average high of 80°F and low of 70°F.

-The cool season lasts for 4.2 months, from June 12 to October 18, with an average daily high temperature below 68°F. The coldest day of the year is August 23, with an average low of 60°F and high of 65°F.
+The cool season lasts for 4.2 months, from June 12 to October 18, with an average daily high temperature below 68°F. The coldest month of the year in Callao is August, with an average low of 60°F and high of 65°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.